nonprofit email listWithout an email list, fundraising is tough because it limits your potential to get the revenue you need for your programs.

 To entice new readers, create content that is ONLY available on your blog and no place else.
 Then, make sure your social media followers know that they’ll get exclusive information by subscribing to your blog.

-• “Did you like this post?
+Another way to get blog subscribers is to have an invitation at the end of every blog post encouraging people to subscribe – something like, “Did you like this post?
 Sign up, and we’ll send you an email every time we post something awesome like this!”

-• Add a newsletter sign-up option to the comment box on your blog.
+Two more tricks is to add a newsletter sign-up option to the comment box on your blog and place links to your newsletter sign up in the blog.

 Don’t have a blog for your nonprofit?
 Start here.